 Do Your Research

 Bali is a land of elegance and contrasts, and thus, there are lots to see and experience.
-There are a few fundamental things you need to know when intending your Balinese getaway.
+There are a few fundamental things you need to know when planning your Bali itinerary?

 As with all international destinations, Indonesia needs a legitimate passport of at the very least 6 months from the day of arrival in Bali.
 If you are traveling with an Australian passport, you will receive a free visa upon arrival in Indonesia unless you plan to stay in between 31 and 60 days.
 If you are, buy a $ 35 visa upon arrival at the Bali Denpasar International Airport Immigration counter including tax.